null

 Cloth diapers usually need two wash cycles because the first cycle removes surface soil and waste, while the second cycle performs deep cleaning of the absorbent layers.

-The first cycle removes surface soils and waste.
-The second cycle performs deep cleaning of absorbent layers.
+The first cycle removes surface soils.
+The second cycle cleans more deeply into the absorbent fabrics.

 infographic showing two step cloth diaper washing routine with pre wash removing surface soil and main wash deep cleaning absorbent layers